 Garrett College offers five distinct associate degrees.
 Within these five degrees there are a number of programs and concentrations available to meet student learning needs.
 The five degrees are as follows:

-- Associate in Arts (AA) Degree – Provides a curricular focus in the liberal arts, humanities and fine arts and is primarily intended for transfer to a four-year institution.
+- Associate of Arts (AA) Degree – Provides a curricular focus in the liberal arts, humanities and fine arts and is primarily intended for transfer to a four-year institution.

 - Associate of Science (AS) Degree – Provides a curricular focus in the math and sciences realm (physics, chemistry, engineering, computers, etc.) and is primarily intended for transfer to a four-year institution.